MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard-ukg-prepare.md

 ### Make sure the teams that you want to map don't have any existing schedules

 > [!NOTE]
 > This step applies only if you're running the wizard to create a connection.
-If you're using PowerShell to create a connection, the script removes existing schedules from teams.
+If you're using PowerShell to create a connection, the PowerShell script removes existing schedules from teams for you.

 If a team has an existing schedule that was created in Shifts, follow these steps to remove schedule entities from the team before you map a UKG Dimensions location (also called an instance) to it.
 Otherwise, you'll see duplicate shifts.